Angels and Demons (collection): Background

 McQueen's life had been turbulent in every sense.
 His upbringing was traumatic: he was a victim of childhood sexual abuse and witnessed his sisters experiencing domestic violence from their partners.
 McQueen felt the fashion industry was toxic and suffocating, and he was often ambivalent about continuing his career as a designer.
-Relentless pressure to perform contributed to his persistent depression, anxiety, and insommnia.
+Relentless pressure to perform contributed to his persistent depression, anxiety, and insomnia.
 Since the 1990s, he had abused alcohol and drugs to varying degrees to cope.
 In 2007, his estranged friend Isabella Blow, who had been a formative influence, committed suicide; McQueen was devastated.
 In the following years, his addictions escalated and he grew obsessed with death.

-On 2 February 2010, McQueen's mother died at the age of seventy-five.
+On 2 February 2010, McQueen's mother died aged seventy-five.
 He had been close with her all his life and was distraught at the thought of having to attend her funeral, which was scheduled for 12 February.
 In his grief, he isolated himself and turned to drugs and alcohol.
-He spent the next several days making gestures like giving away possessions and telling people he loved them that, in retrospect, have been taken as him setting his affairs in order.
-Some time between the evening of 10 February and the early hours of 11 February, he committed suicide; his body was discovered on the 11th.
+He spent the next several days making gestures that have been taken in retrospect as him setting his affairs in order, such as giving away possessions and telling people he loved them.
+Some time after 3 am on 11 February, he committed suicide; his body was discovered later that morning.